Who doesn’t want to make some extra bucks and utilize this vacant time in their lives during the lockdown period?

-Your website will provide you proper space to inform and educate your prospective clients about the services and expertise you are willing to offer.
+Your website will provide you with proper space to inform and educate your prospective clients about the services and expertise you are willing to offer.

-Your website should have a suitable page broadcasting about your services, including feedback from your past clients.
+Your website should have a suitable page broadcasting your services, including feedback from your past clients.
 This can be achieved through blogging, podcasting, video, or any other productive medium that is suitable for you.